Chart Color Schemes

 Infrastructure

-Melba has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Melba has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified one major project likely affecting this region: Ginninderry Stage 3 - The Valley Release, scheduled for completion in late 2025.
-Other notable projects include Ginninderry Estate - Stages 4-7 (Strathnairn & future Macnamara), planned between 2026 and 2030; Belconnen Lakeshore - Connected Waterfront Precinct, starting in early 2028; and New Northside Hospital, expected to open by late 2027.
+AreaSearch identified one major project likely affecting the region: Ginninderry Stage 3 - The Valley Release.
+Key projects also include Ginninderry Estate - Stages 4-7 (Strathnairn & future Macnamara), Belconnen Lakeshore - Connected Waterfront Precinct, and New Northside Hospital.
+Relevant details are listed below.

 Professional plan users can use the search below to filter and access additional projects.